 Quite often when one goes to gigs, the support act and the main act have been selected in a schizoid manner.
-It can be heartbreaking to watch for support acts, when the main attraction’s audience don’t connect with the openers.
+It can be heartbreaking for support acts, when the main attraction’s audience don’t connect with the openers.
 The atmosphere is muted and the overarching sense is one of hanging around.
 I’m sure it can improve the support act’s stagecraft but playing to a disinterested and somewhat absent audience must be an occasionally bruising experience.

 Last night at the Royal Festival Hall was the polar opposite.
 Whoever had the nouse to book two such singular, idiosyncratic but wonderfully talented individuals needs a pat on the back.

 Eska’s on her way back to the scene, three years after her eponymous debut LP.
 We saw her in Islington (read about it here) with a full band and it was apparent just how special she was.
 Playing with a full band, she tore the place up, crisscrossing confidently between styles and nailing them all.